ethompson17/CongressData/README.md

-# There are two tables of data in this dataset to download in the folder "Datasets".
+# There are two tables of data in this dataset to download in the folder `Datasets`.
 The other table is created in the query file (first statement in the file)

 # Congressional Resignations